cjcastro747/hello-world/README.md

 # hello-world
 Hello and thank you for coming.
 This is my first repository.
-Be kind and remember to rewind.
+Please be kind and remember to rewind.